bluebonnet-data/bbd/README.md

 >>> )
 ```

-Simply open `path/to/save/map.html` in your browser to view your map!
+Simply open `path/to/save/map.html` in your favorite browser to view your map!

 ![CO Map](ext/co.png)